 With the advent of the Internet, fashion reached a whole new level.
 It can be seen in the last two sections of the exhibition showcasing contemporary designs.
 Theatrical and fantastical garments became increasingly popular.
 Many designers started experimenting with shapes, colours and patterns more than ever and taking fashion to the extreme.

 We can observe growing environmental awareness and changing aesthetic boundaries.
 It causes the definitions of minimalism and maximalism to be continually redefined.
 A case in point are the Balenciaga Triple S shoes which are also on display.
-They have enjoyed undying interest despite allegations of being the world’s ugliest shoes (which I personally couldn’t agree more with).
+They have enjoyed undying interest despite the allegations of being the world’s ugliest shoes (which I personally couldn’t agree more with).

 Paris, Capital of Fashion